ljshores/ljshores.github.io/_posts/2020-05-01-fumbling-your-way-to-the-finish-line.markdown

 Github promises that with Github Pages and Jekyll you can easily convert your repository to a website.
 And it is pretty easy in theory.
 But anyone that has ever tried to install software or code anything knows that you inevitably face some snags.

-I wanted something nice, a little more than basic, but simple, because I don’t know html, am only passingly familiar with markdown through my experiences using RMarkdown, and honestly I don’t really know the science behind building a website, like the structure and how the different components fit in together.
+I wanted something nice; a little better than basic, but simple, because I don’t know html, am only passingly familiar with markdown through my experiences using RMarkdown, and honestly I don’t really know the science behind building a website.

 Anyway, I went on [Github Pages][g-pages], and created my .io repository.
 Then I went to the [Jekyll site][jekyll-doc] and looked at how to quickstart my site, first checking my requirements.
 Of course, when I checked I had the wrong version of Ruby.
 And thus that started my spiral of fumbles.